 - If you love bacon and want your mayonnaise to taste just like it, then you can replace half the oil with bacon fat.
 Since bacon fat sets hard, your mayonnaise may thicken up a ton when you store it in the fridge.

-The information below assumes a single serving is 1 Tbsp. of the mayonnaise.
+The information below assumes a single serving is one tablespoon of the mayonnaise.